 Locate the trampoline on level ground in an area that is free of low hanging tree branches and overhead wires.
 It’s also a good idea to situate it away from rooftops and anything else that can be scaled and potentially used as a launching pad.
 This is especially important if you have young kids prone to doing Superman impersonations, or if Uncle Bernie turns into Action Man after a few beers.

 A mini trampoline that will be used indoors should be placed on the floor or another hard, even surface.
 It should also be situated well clear of any ceiling fans.
 If your ceilings are low and you are tall, before working out for the first time, check how much clearance you will have.

 Surround your indoor exercise trampoline with soft floor mats.
 That way, if you accidentally fall off, you will have a soft place to land.
 To reduce the likelihood of this occurring, buy an exercise trampoline with a bar.
 With a support bar, you will be able to hold on as you jump.
 This feature is particularly important if you are unsteady on your feet.

 One that is very popular and has a lot of positive feedback is the Stamina InTone Oval Jogger.
-(Click the link to read a review.)
+(Click the previous ink to read a review.)

 NB.
 Children should not use a trampoline without adult supervision.

 It’s almost impossible not to feel good when you’re jumping and bouncing around on a trampoline, especially if you do it outside.